 What personal protective equipment should I expect to have been provided by my employer?

-Public Health England have issued revised guidance on personal protective equipment (PPE) on 1 April 2020.
+Public Health England have issued guidance on personal protective equipment (PPE).
 This can be found here.

 It should be noted that the Public Health England guidance now states that: “Ultimately, where staff consider there is a risk to themselves or the individuals they are caring for they should wear a fluid repellent surgical mask with or without eye protection, as determined by the individual staff member for the episode of care or single session.”